placidenduwayo1/k8s-kafka-avro-aepc-back/README.md

 ## 1. utility microservices
 - microservices-config-service: to centralize and distribute all microservices configurations
-- microservices-registry-service: to register the name of each service
 - gateway-service: a gateway between backend of microservices and front

 ## 2. kafka infrastructure